Glimpse history through old images of Phoenix, Arizona.

 Phoenix Arizona in the 1960s

-When this programme was made, the population of Arizona was booming.
+When this programme was made in the 1960s, the population of Arizona was booming.
 The narrator suggests that the city may soon have a population bigger than Boston or Phildelphi.
 In just 10 years the population exploded by 400%.

 The Biltmore hotel opened only for ‘the Season’, which was early autumn through to late Spring.
 It was one of the most prestigious hotels in America, surrounded by an affluent housing development.
 Today the Arizona Biltmore is a Waldorf Astoria Resort.